HarryTranAU/HarryTran_T2A3/README.md

 **`Beautiful Soup`**

 Beautiful Soup is a python library used to pull data out of HTML/XML.
 Beautiful Soup pairs with a parser like `lxml` to packaged the data nicely in a `BeautifulSoup` object.
-The `BeautifulSoup` object significantly simplifies the process of finding strings and tags in the HTML document using methods such as `find()` and `find_all()`
+The `BeautifulSoup` object significantly simplifies the process of finding strings and tags in the HTML document using methods such as `find()` and `find_all()`.

 **`Terminal: User Input`**